djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 ---------------------

 Permissions can be a little confusing because of all the folders involved in backing up the files.
-The easiest way to get things up and running is to install the utility using the System account.
-All folders and files you will be accessing include System permissions by default, but since, in the unlikely event that you get hacked, I don't want to be responsible for that, so I install the utility as a Local Service with Modify permissions, which has light permissions assigned to it, but enough to enable the service to do its work.
-The consequences of this is you must add the Local Service account to any folders and files the service touches or you will get an access error.
+The easiest way to get things up and running is to install the utility using the Local System account.
+All folders and files you will be accessing include Local System permissions by default, but since, in the unlikely event you get hacked, I don't want to be responsible for it, so I'm adding this warning.
+You may want to change the permissions to Local Service or Network Service, which has lighter permissions assigned, but enough to enable the service to do its work.
+To do this you must add the Local Service or Network Service accounts to the Backup Scheduler service and to any folders and files the service touches, or you will get access errors.

-You can install the service using the System account by removing the text [obj= "NT AUTHORITY\LOCAL SERVICE" password= ""] from the
+You can install the Backup Scheduler service using the Local Service or Network Service accounts by adding the following text to the
+UtilityInstall batch file.
+Do not include a password.
+Leave the password empty.

+Current Text: \
+SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto > install.log

+Change To: \
+SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\LOCAL SERVICE" password= "" > install.log
+SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\NETWORK SERVICE" password= "" > install.log

-UtilityInstall batch file and you're good to go.
-If you have trouble installing the utility using the System account or getting it to work as a Local Service, write me and I'll walk you through it.
+If you have trouble installing the utility or getting it to work as a Local or Network Service, write me and I'll walk you through it.

 Miscellaneous Notes